Benh83/die-vs-dieless-manufacturing/README.md

 **What the defaults show**

-1. **Dieless forming cuts the minimum viable scale about 5×.** Break-even drops down from 136 to 28 units per year, even when the nearest Robocraftsman is 1800 miles away.
+1. **Dieless forming cuts the minimum viable scale about 5×.** Break-even drops down from 136 to 28 units per year, even when the nearest RoboCraftsman is 1800 miles away.
 A die has a relatively high fixed cost for each design, so the Machina method is strictly better until number of designs begins to increase.
 Dieless forming turns most of that per-design cost into a per-unit cost.
 2. **It doesn't shrink the textbook MES.** For a one-person shop, the bottom of the AC curve sits where the employee runs out of hours.
 The person sets the MES, not the machine.
 The technology lowers the whole AC curve and moves break-even left, so the market opens up to a smaller size of firm, particularly with more complex designs.
-3. **Batch size is the hinge.** As the demand for a design scales, Robocraftsman becomes less cost effective.
+3. **Batch size is the hinge.** As the demand for a design scales, RoboCraftsman becomes less cost effective.
 At 1-4 units, it's the only way a business could break even.
 Heterogeneity of product and experimentation unlock the real value for Robocraftsman, which has potential to reshape the types of manufacturing business that are even possible.

 ## The model